-How to properly cite this product in your work Diagenode strongly recommends using this: MicroPlex Library Preparation Kit v2 (12 indexes) (Diagenode Cat# C05010012).
+How to properly cite our product/service in your work We strongly recommend using this: MicroPlex Library Prep.
+Kit v2 (12 indexes) - DISCONTINUED (Hologic Diagenode Cat# C05010012).
 Click here to copy to clipboard.
-Using our products in your publication?
+Using our products or services in your publication?
 Let us know! |

 TCDD induces multigenerational alterations in the expression ofmicroRNA in the thymus through epigenetic modifications Singh Narendra P et al. 2,3,7,8-Tetrachlorodibenzo-p-dioxin (TCDD), a potent AhR ligand, is an environmental contaminant that is known for mediating toxicity across generations.
 However, whether TCDD can induce multigenerational changes in the expression of miRNAs (miRs) has not been previously studied.
 In the current study, we investigate... |